oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 </div>
 ```

-Here `{YourOktaDomain}` is your Okta domain.
+Here `{YourOktaDomain}` is your Okta developer domain.
 You can find this on the Okta dashboard tab. `{ClientId}` is the client ID that you obtained earlier when you registered the application.
 I have added a reference to a `Home` component.
 Implement this by creating a new file `src/Home.js` and pasting the following code into it.

 ```jsx
 import React from 'react';